Council is committed to educating the community on road safety to reduce local crashes and improve driver and passenger safety.

 Urban speed limit within Cumberland Council is 50 km/h unless signposted otherwise.

-Lower speed limit in Cumberland area is 40km/h in school zones and on streets with high pedestrian numbers including the city centres.
+The lower speed limit in Cumberland area is 40km/h in school zones and on streets with high pedestrian numbers including the city centres.

 A 50km/h speed limit has been shown to have only a marginal impact on travel times in built-up areas.